-One feature the Xbox One S removes is dedicated the Kinect port.
-So if you have a Kinect, you’ll need a USB adaptor to use it with the S. What the Xbox One S gains is an IR blaster, so you can switch between all your AV peripherals with one remote.
+One feature the Xbox One S removes is a dedicated Kinect port.
+So if you have a Kinect, you’ll need a USB adaptor to use it with the S. What the Xbox One S gains are an IR blaster, so you can switch between all your AV peripherals with one remote.

 Xbox One vs Xbox One S: Controller

 The Xbox One S also gets a new controller that has a new textured grip on the underside of the surface so it’s harder for it to “slip” from your hands and crash into your TV when you lose an Overwatch match.
 The new controller also works with Windows 10 PCs, phones, and tablets via Bluetooth and has twice the range of the old controller.